rutul24591/web-development/nextJS/Doc.md

 ## ROUTING METADATA:

-1. The metadata API in Next.js is a powerfule feature that lets us define metadata for each page.
+1. The metadata API in Next.js is a powerful feature that lets us define metadata for each page.
 2. Metadata ensures our content looks great when its shared or indexed by search engines.
 3. Two ways to handle metadata in layout.tsx or page.tsx.